proxytranslation/user-docs/dashboard/menu/discovery/pages.md

 **NOTE:** If all pages are excluded on a project, crawls *cannot be started*, even if the currently active rules would allow for the inclusion of *some, as-of-yet undiscovered page*.
 In this case, crawls will exit after 0 pages visited.
 You have to ensure an entry point: that at least one of the known pages is in an included state.
 Otherwise, the crawler can't set its foot in the door.

-Though it may seem nonsensical to exclude all projects on a project, we note the case because such a state can come about from inadvertent use of *inclusion rules*.
+Though it may seem nonsensical to exclude every single URL on a project, we note this unusal case because it can come about from inadvertent use of *inclusion rules*.

 Consider, for example, that if you set `/en/` as the sole "Include only" rule on your project, but no page starting with `/en/` is in the page list, then not a single valid entry point is provided to the crawler.

 ## Page List

-The page list contains all pages that the proxy has seen and collected previously, either via crawls or via user visits (to prevent the page list from being automatically extended in this latter fashion, enable "Page Freeze" in Advanced settings).
+The page list contains all pages that the proxy has seen and collected previously, either via crawls or via user visits (to prevent the page list from being automatically extended in this latter fashion, [enable "Page Freeze" in Advanced settings](../../menu/dashboard/advancedsettings.html#freeze)).

 ### Parts of a page list entry